Empaths and Work

 Another way to tackle finding satisfaction from your work is to begin by looking at how empaths look at the world and compare that worldview with your current work environment, does it align and serve this worldview?
-If not, start here, begin the search here instead of purpose.
+If not, start here, begin the search with values instead of purpose.

 - To learn about our world, we merge our energy with people, places, and things.

-- We lead our lives from our heart chakra – relationships and our values often matter more than money and status
+- We lead our lives from our heart chakra – relationships and our values often matter more than money, power, and status

 - Empaths see another person’s soul, in other words, their potential, not necessarily their personality.